Papaya plant characteristics

 Which are the best papayas?

-The best papayas are those that have been collected well ripe from the tree as they have higher sugar content and, above all, they are richer in aromas.
+The best papayas are those that have been collected well ripe from the plant as they have higher sugar content and, above all, they are richer in aromas.
 This is a fruit that does last for long after it has been cut from the tree, so it is collected when unripe if it has to be exported.

 Species that are green and have not stopped growing can be cooked as if they were zucchini.